What to do before you deploy:

 After you come back:

-- Check with the Office of Admissions and the Registrar to see if you must reapply for admission to UAF.
+- Check with the Office of the Registrar to see if you must reapply for admission to UAF.

-- Have official transcripts for any college credits you earned from another school while deployed submitted to the Office of Admissions and the Registrar.
+- Have official transcripts for any college credits you earned from another school while deployed submitted to the Office of the Registrar.